Shahid718/Programming-Phase-field-in-Fortran/model_A/allen_cahn/README.md

 # **Fortran Phase-field Allen-Cahn Simulation**

 This phase-field code is a 2D Fortran version of simulation of Allen-Cahn equation.
-This document presents the code in a self consistent manner.
-It is divided into these sections
+This document presents the code in a self consistent manner and is divided into these sections

 * Mathematical model
 * Numerical method